-Substantial Amendment #4 of the FY 2019-2020 Action Plan programs a supplemental (third round) of CDBG-CV funds.
-The funds became available through the CARES Act.
-The amendment will program \$2,006,356 in CDBG-CV-3 funds.
-Amendment#4 also reallocates CDBG-CV-1 funds in the amount of \$1,238,297 due to the cancellation of the Economic Development strategy.
-The funds will be reallocated in order to recover eligible non-duplicative expenses Seminole County incurred to prepare for, respond or prevent the spread of COVID-19 from February 2020 to present.
-The CDBG-CV3 funds may also be used to provide mortgage assistance to eligible low income households to prevent foreclosure and displacement.
+The amendment programs \$2,006,356 in CDBG-CV-3 funds.
+It also reallocates CDBG-CV-1 funds in the amount of \$1,238,297 because the Economic Development strategy was cancelled.
+The funds will be reallocated to recover eligible expenses Seminole County incurred to prepare for, respond tp or prevent the spread of COVID-19 from February 2020 to present.
+The funds may also be used to provide mortgage assistance to eligible low income households to prevent foreclosure and displacement.
+In addition, the action plan specifies HOME CHDO Funds are for the Lake Jeanie II apartment project.
+The amendment was approved by the Board of County Commissioners March 9, 2021.